MurielGordon/web-ui/README.md

 ## Description

-Embark on a wonderful journey of nonsense as we flesh out this repo to test out the service detection capabilities.
+Embark on a wonderful journey of nonsense as we flesh out this repo with a Frankenstein's monster of files and programs for the purposes of testing product funtionality.
 ## Alpha

 This library is in Alpha.
 We will make an effort to support the library, but